nebogeo/symbai/README.md

 ===============

-This is a data syncing application using a single raspberry pi for syncronisation between many android tables.
+This is a data syncing application using a single raspberry pi for syncronisation between many android tablets.
 Designed for recording behavioural observations in field sites in remote locations.

 Designed to work off grid and off line, for example working from solar